ha0ye/notes/weekly-goals_2023-05-15.md

 - [ ] work on introduction to interview manuscript
 - [x] revisions on paper for C&RL
 - [ ] cancel meetings after May 24
+- [x] IRB request to change PI to Perry Collins

 ### Ecology Data Paper
 - [ ] meeting follow-up email